Jeanie Cunningham: Career

 In 2007, after a six-year dedicated effort, Cunningham completed 23 compositions for her first musical, DULA (from the play written by Paul Elliott), which gives a detailed and dramatic history of the folk-song legend Tom Dooley, presenting him as an innocent man who was hung for a crime he did not commit in the years immediately following the Civil War.
 Its first staged reading was performed at Northwestern University in 2012 and the world premiere of the full production took place at the Oh Look!
-Performing Arts Center near Dallas, Texas in 2015.
+Performing Arts Center near Dallas, Texas, in 2015.

 She has been seen performing at the Sommet Center in Nashville (2007) and the New Orleans Morial Convention Center (2008) with Shaklee Corporation CEO, Roger Barnett, himself a gifted pianist and composer.
 The two of them penned a song for the Shaklee Company, "You Can Have It All" which they recorded together in Hollywood's famous Cherokee Studios.
 That recording was the last recording ever made at Cherokee before it closed its doors after over 40 years.
 (Music Connection Article).

 In October 2015, Cunningham performed at the International Expo in Milan, Italy on behalf of her alma mater, the American School in Switzerland.
-She continues to remain active both as a performer and a teacher of "music composition with lyrical compatibility" and ukuleles to both school children and teachers.
+She continued to remain active both as a performer and a teacher of "music composition with lyrical compatibility" and ukuleles to both school children and teachers.
 She and co-author Elisabeth Thormodsrud are published by Musikk-Husets Forlag A/S for their Norwegian Ukulele instruction textbook Gøy Med Ukulele i Klasserommet.